 Looking for new dessert recipes that are perfect for fall?
 Try my mini date crumble recipe.
 It’s easy to make and just the right amount of sweetness.
 The date filling is so good and tastes amazing with the flaky soft crust.
 Topped with a homemade crumble, this dessert recipe is a winner.

-I love baking with the Kartago Foods Delget Noor dates because they are sweet, delicate and delicious.
+Kartago Foods Delget Noor dates are sweet, delicate and delicious.
 They are also organic certified, which I really love.
 Not to mention, they come pitted in the bag; which makes them very easy to work with and saves time in the kitchen.
-For this recipe, I simmered the chopped dates in water and coconut sugar, and the consistency of the filling came out perfectly.
+For this recipe, I sauteed the chopped dates in water and coconut sugar, and the consistency of the filling came out perfectly.

 - 2 mixing bowls

 - Gently spray six, 4 inch paper baking cups with cooking spray.
 Set aside.
 If you do not have paper baking cups, you can use an 8×8 square baking pan.